 But over the last two decades or so, both the tribe and the Park Service have endeavored to repair the relationship.
 Last year, the effort culminated in the completion of a spectacular new cedar tribal house—the first to be built in well over a century within park borders.
 For the Huna Tlingit, it was a heartfelt homecoming.
 For the Park Service, it was a symbol of hope and proof that the agency is moving, however slowly, toward a future that is more inclusive of all American stories.

 Last fall, I had the opportunity to visit the park and Hoonah, the tribal headquarters, to report on this long journey toward reconciliation for National Parks magazine.
-Read the story, “The Long Way Home,” in the spring issue of the magazine—complete with cool historic photos and snaps of the beautiful opening ceremony of the Tribal House.
+I won’t pretend that the article is comprehensive.
+There are many many threads in this long saga, but I hope that the result is some awareness of what lies beneath the surface of this monumental park.
+Read the story, “The Long Way Home,” in the spring issue of the magazine.